-VirtualBox has a built in VirtualBox server with Remote Desktop Protocol service, which allows to see the output of virtual machine’s window remotely on any other computer.
-This method called Remote Display and this post explains how to setup, connect and use multiple Remote displays in Sun VirtualBox.
+VirtualBox has a built-in server with a Remote Desktop Protocol (RDP) service that allows users to connect to virtual machines remotely from another computer.
+This method is called ‘Remote Display’.
+This guide explains how to set it up, connect and use multiple remote displays in Oracle VirtualBox.

-1) Go to Display option in the settings of the particular virtual machine.
+1) Go to the Display option in the settings of the particular virtual machine.

-2) Click on Remote Display tab.
+2) Click on the Remote Display tab.

 How Remote Display Works in VirtualBox

-How to Connect Remote Display in VirtualBox.
+How to Connect Remote Display in VirtualBox

-1) Open Remote Desktop connection on any other computer which can communicate to VirtualBox host (Physical) computer.
+1) Open remote desktop connection on any other computer which can communicate to VirtualBox host (Physical) computer.

 How to Connect Multiple Remote Displays

-Ok, now question is how to connect multiple virtual machines using remote display?
-We should be able to connect all virtual machines when using VirtualBox RDP server.
+Okay, now the question is how to connect multiple virtual machines using a remote display?
+We can connect all virtual machines while using the VirtualBox RDP server with different port numbers.

-Each virtual machine can be connected and controlled by remote desktop viewer by typing VirtualBox server host IP with different port numbers.
+Each virtual machine can be connected and controlled by a remote desktop viewer by typing VirtualBox server host IP with different port numbers.